-Welcome to the new website for the merged former practices of Dr Logan & Partners and Cross Lane Medical Practice.
-Please download our FMP merger leaflet giving more details about the merger, or see further down the page for more information.
+Welcome to the website for the merged former practices of Dr Logan & Partners and Cross Lane Medical Practice.

-We are pleased to announce that Dr Ponraja, who used to be one of our GP Registrars, has taken over from Dr Logan who has retired.
+Dr Ponraja has taken over from Dr Logan who has retired.
 If you have received a letter from us telling you that your named GP is Dr Logan, your named GP is now Dr Ponraja.

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.